Mo' Better Blues: Music

-The soundtrack to the film was composed and played by Branford Marsalis Quartet and Terence Blanchard.
-In 1991, the soundtrack was nominated for a Soul Train Music Award for Best Jazz Album.
+The soundtrack to the film was played by “The Branford Marsalis Quartet Featuring Terence Blanchard”; the title composition and most of the soundtrack were written and produced by Bill Lee.
+In 1991, the soundtrack album was nominated for a Soul Train Music Award for Best Jazz Album.
+Delfeayo Marsalis, Branford Marsalis's younger brother, reportedly aided Bill Lee in producing most of the film's recordings, although his name is not credited.